 The updated Pre-Submission Plan was based on all of this feedback and expert advice and was published for consultation again.
 More comments were received and more changes were made as a result.
 This plan then went to a Planning Inspector for comment.

 In 2016 the examiner recommended that whilst a number of policies would meet the basic conditions in the draft neighbourhood plan, many weren’t backed up by sufficient evidence.
 His report is available here.

-Views of residents were last sought in 2014 – since then we have at least 500 more homes occupied and a significant change in the population.
+Views of residents were last sought in 2014 – since then we have almost 1,000 more homes occupied in Wantage and another 1,500 in the OX12 catchment area and a significant change in the population.

-Those new residents have been denied their views on what the plan for the town should include and can only comment on the policies which are included already.
+Those new residents have been denied their views on what the plan for the town should include.

 This plan was written in 2015 and many things have changed since then, including the approval of Vale Local Plan Part 2 with many policies which cover similar things to those in the neighbourhood plan.

 Some of the policies refer to the “use classes” which guide the use of land and buildings.
 These “use classes” changed in September 2020 and the plan still refers to the old “classes”.
 We’re not sure what effect this would have on the policies but they are probably out of date.

 All the maps in the plan relate to 2015 and therefore exclude several of the major new developments in the town.

 The concept plans for green infrastructure links and cycle ways include potential routes through some of these new developments which can no longer be achieved.

 One of the policies relates protecting Assets of Community Value and the ambition (when the plan was originally written) was for several assets in the town to be designated.
 Yet no record of any designations can be found.